RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ***Re-assembling the keyboard***

-Finally the keyboard is re-assembled.
-It is a bit yellowed on the top of the keycaps, but I think that is OK.
-It is quite a risk to retrobright the brown keycaps, so I will stop here.
+Finally, the keyboard is reassembled.
+The tops of the keycaps are a bit yellowed, but I think that is perfectly acceptable.
+Retrobrighting the brown keycaps carries quite a bit of risk, so I will stop here.
 Below is a picture of the refurbished keyboard.

 <p align="center">
     <img src="Images/Keyb10.jpeg" alt="Description" width="1200">